Sterling silver insulin necklace, diabetes awareness jewelry with molecular design.

 Insulin necklace | sterling silver

-Insulin is a 51-amino acid peptide hormone synthesised and secreted by pancreatic beta cells in response to elevated blood glucose.
-The mature molecule consists of an A chain (21 residues) and a B chain (30 residues) linked by two disulfide bonds, with a third disulfide within the A chain.
-It binds the insulin receptor (a receptor tyrosine kinase), triggering a signalling cascade that increases glucose uptake via GLUT4 translocation, promotes glycogen and fat synthesis, and inhibits gluconeogenesis.
-First isolated by Banting and Best in 1921 earning the Nobel Prize in 1923 insulin was the first protein to be sequenced (Sanger, 1951) and the first to be produced by recombinant DNA technology.
+Insulin is a 51-amino acid peptide hormone synthesised by pancreatic beta cells in response to elevated blood glucose.
+The A chain (21 residues) and B chain (30 residues) are linked by two interchain disulfide bonds plus one intrachain disulfide in the A chain.
+It binds the insulin receptor (a receptor tyrosine kinase) and triggers a signalling cascade that increases glucose uptake, promotes glycogen synthesis, and suppresses gluconeogenesis.
+Frederick Banting and Charles Best isolated it in 1921, first administered it to a human in 1922, and the discovery transformed diabetes from a fatal disease to a manageable condition.
+Frederick Sanger sequenced it in 1955, making insulin the first protein ever sequenced (Nobel Prize 1958).

-• For a person living with type 1 diabetes a meaningful personal symbol
+• people living with type 1 diabetes and their families

-• For a biochemistry student who knows insulin's place in the history of science
+• medical students who recognise insulin's place in the history of medicine

 FAQ

-A: Insulin was the first protein ever sequenced, a breakthrough that launched molecular biology.
-Its structure, with two chains linked by disulfide bonds, is iconic in biochemistry.
-This pendant holds that discovery.
+It was the first protein ever sequenced, a breakthrough that launched molecular biology.
+Its structure, with two chains linked by disulfide bonds, became the iconic image of peptide architecture.
+Every biochemistry student learns it.
+Every researcher in metabolism encounters it.
+It holds more scientific history than most molecules in the catalog.

 Cellular Biology